PEDRO-GG/watchPositionAsync-issue/README.md

 2. Install dev client: `npx expo install expo-dev-client`
 3. Reset: `npm run reset-project`
 4. Install expo-location: `npx expo install expo-location`
-5. Add this to your app.json:
+5. Add this to your app.json, so we can request foreground permissions:

 ```json
 [